Engin-Boot/capture-behavior-of-a-visit-counter-nayanamangalpalli/needs-facilities.md

 When a sensor collects number of visitors entered in hospital

 Then server provides a report of number of patients visiting hospital\
-on hourly and daily basis.\
+on daily and hourly basis.\
-(Patients mostly come at evening or weekends)
+(Patient visits hospital in evenings or weekend frequently)

 ## Scenario: Alert when seating capacity is full